 When most people hear the term “auto finance” they inevitably think of a hire purchase agreement from the selling dealership.
 Although around 64% of auto funding is still supplied by the dealer selling the vehicle, that percentage has actually fallen from around 85% a decade or so ago.
 Buyers now get funding for vehicles from a variety of sources, such as banks and specialist online finance companies away from the dealership.

-Don’t fall into the trap of only think about straightforward loans either, where you pay back the difference between the sale price and your deposit over a period, plus any interest.
+Don’t fall into the trap of only thinking about straightforward loans either, where you pay back the difference between the sale price and your deposit over a period, plus any interest.
 There are deals with balloon payments that offset a lump of the price until the end to keep the monthly payments down, and of course, there’s also leasing.
 Leasing is becoming an increasingly popular way of funding new vehicles, and to find out if leasing is right for you, why not check out my article here that explains all about leasing?

 Benefits of finance